-In this guide, I introduce you to 16 traditional Hungarian dishes that you should know about before you visit.
-From beloved street foods like Lángos to classic comfort meals like Pörkölt and sweet treats like Mákos Guba, these dishes capture the heart of Hungary’s food culture.
-Get ready to whet your appetite and plan your culinary adventure!
+In this guide, I cover 16 traditional Hungarian dishes you should know before you go.
+From street foods like Lángos to comfort meals like Pörkölt and sweet treats like Mákos Guba, these are some of the most famous Hungarian foods along with a few lesser-known dishes worth seeking out too.

 Gulyás | Paprikás Csirke | Lángos | Pörkölt | Palinka | Töltött Káposzta | Kürtőskalács | Palacsinta | Lecsó | Hungarian Beer | Halászlé | Rakott Krumpli | Dobos Torte | Somlói Galuska | Mákos Guba | Túrós Csusza